 The two lead characters were ex-SAS hard cases Bodie and Doyle (Lewis Collins and Martin Shaw), pictured above right, whose rugby club, bitter-drinking machismo attempted rather more refinement than Regan and Carter.

 This was, by comparison, sophisto-Glam.
-These two, while hardly being ‘new men’ – which wouldn’t be Glam at all – knew a thing or two about good wines, gourmet food and, one always presumed, exotic sex.
+While hardly being ‘new men’ – which wouldn’t be Glam at all – these two knew a thing or two about good wines, gourmet food and, one always presumed, exotic sex.

-Regan and Carter, on the other hand, preferred beans on toast, two cans of lager and a quickie with some long-suffering, mistreated wife of an old lag who had been put away by our unholy heroes.
+On the other hand, Regan and Carter preferred beans on toast, two cans of lager and a quickie with some long-suffering, mistreated wife of an old lag who had been put away by our unholy heroes.

 Bodie and Doyle had more Glam cars: a Ford Capri Mk II 3.0, a 3.5 Rover P6 and Range Rover, but if it had ever come to a punch-up between the casts of the two shows, the smart money was always on Jack and George.

 Both The Sweeney and The Professionals were British versions of what was, essentially, an American genre: the cop show.
-Since they had been making TV series for longer than the Brits, the Americans had the edge in terms of sheer numbers.
-By the early 1970s there was a whole slew of American cop shows on telly in the UK.
+Since they had been making TV series for longer than the Brits, the Americans had the edge in sheer numbers.
+By the early 1970s, there was a whole slew of American cop shows on telly in the UK.